mavlink/mavlink-devguide/en/services/opendroneid.md

 > **Note** WIP: Security of drone ID data is currently quite open and it is unclear if it will be required in some locations or for some use cases.
  Most likely the transmitter components will be the ones to generate the signature for the Authentication message but the signing mechanism and how the key(s) for this is managed is open.

-> **Note** WIP: How will the Internet tranciever be configured?
+> **Note** WIP: How will the Internet transceiver be configured?
 It needs to know what server(s) to connect to, credentials etc.

 ### Open Drone ID data from other UA
 It is possible that the transmitter components also work as receivers, for obtaining drone ID data from sourrounding UAs.